-Thurcroft Infants recognise that our moral and statutory responsibility is to safeguard and promote the welfare of pupils.
+Thurcroft Infant School recognises that our moral and statutory responsibility is to safeguard and promote the welfare of pupils.

 We will endeavour to provide a safe and welcoming environment where children are respected and valued.